FIZEMO/FIZEMO/README.md

           length of the moving window (integer - number of samples)

 ## FEATURE EXTRACTION METHOD STRUCTURE
+We call methods for feature extraction identically like we would call method for processing signal, which is inside `"methods"` array inside config file.
 To call function for feature extraction from the signal in configuration file one has to fill 3 elements:
   - `"functionName"`: "..." - name of the function one wants to use (string),
   - `"order"`: ... - natural number bigger or equal 1 which indicates the order of processing flow (int),
   - "outputLabel": "..." - optional elements where user can define label for extracted feature. (string) If this element is omitted, program will generate default output label for a feature.
     Otherwise, the label will be exactly the same as specified in the configuration file.

+**Example for method that extracts standard deviation from the signal:**
+"methods": [
+  {
+    "functionName": "standard_deviation",
+    "order": 1,
+    "outputLabel": "Std"
+  },
+  {
+    "functionName": "maximum",
+    "order": 2
+  }
+]

 ## AVAILABLE METHODS FOR FEATURE EXTRACTION
 ### AVAILABLE FOR BOTH GSR and ECG signals: